A7medAbdien/proshop/README.md

 1. adding the same item to cart increase the quantities of it
    1. and showing if it is already exist
 2. update review 👍
-3. server confirmation for the orders price and quantity
+3. server confirmation for the orders price 👍
 4. add to cart affects inStock
 5. sort by
 6. list of images - integrate cloudinary??